in-flu-ence/tournament/README.md

 ## Bugs reporting

-Found a bug or a movie request?
+Found a bug?
 Please contact the Contributor.

 ## Contributor